-Effective August 25, 2009, we entered into a prime vendor agreement with ABDC under which we purchase from ABDC substantially all of our prescription products, subject to certain minimum periodic purchase levels and excluding purchases of therapeutic plasma products under which we are the preferred or the exclusive distributor of a product purchased directly from a manufacturer.
-Under the prime vendor agreement, we also participate in ABDC's PRxO GenericsM Program and purchase from ABDC a specified percentage of our requirements for generally based on published WAC, less certain discounts, rebates and other adjustments that vary with the type of products being purchased.
+Effective August 25, 2009, we entered into a prime vendor agreement with ABDC under which we purchase from ABDC substantially all of our prescription products, subject to certain minimum periodic purchase levels and excluding purchases of therapeutic plasma products and products under which we are the preferred or the exclusive distributor of a product purchased directly from a manufacturer.
+Under the prime vendor agreement, we also participate in ABDC's PRxO Genericstm Program and purchase from ABDC a specified percentage of our requirements for generic pharmaceuticals.
+Pricing of pharmaceutical products under the agreement is generally based on published WAC, less certain discounts, rebates and other adjustments that vary with the type of products being purchased.
 As a result of our acquisition of CHS, we entered into an amendment to the prime vendor agreement to modify the scope of the security interest in the collateral granted under the prime vendor agreement to provide ABDC with a lien on our and our subsidiaries' inventory, accounts and proceeds.
-Also in connection with the acquisition, Jefferies Finance LLC, as agent for the first priority secured parties, and ABDC entered into an intercreditor agreement to the liens securing our obligations under the prime vendor agreement to the liens securing our obligations under the prime vendor agreement to the liens securing our obligations.
+Also in connection with the acquisition, Jefferies Finance LLC, as agent for the first priority secured parties, and ABDC entered into an intercreditor agreement pursuant to which ABDC has subordinated the lien securing our obligations under the prime vendor agreement to the liens securing the New Credit Facility.